Affiliate links on Android Authority may earn us a commission. Learn more.

 5 things the Pixel Watch does better and worse than the Apple Watch Series 8

 Google’s first-ever smartwatch faces tough competition, especially from the leading Cupertino-based wearable.
-The Google Pixel Watch and Apple Watch Series 8 both launched this fall, so it’s only fitting to compare each watch head to head.
+The Google Pixel Watch and Apple Watch Series 8 both represent the best each company has to offer, so it’s only fitting to compare each watch head to head.
 While some features, like aesthetic or basic shape, might be too subjective to rank, others boast a clear winner.
 Find out five things the Pixel Watch does better vs Apple’s latest generation, and five areas where Apple comes out on top.

 Pixel Watch vs Apple Watch: 5 things Google does better

-Wear OS users have waited a very long time for the arrival of the Google Pixel Watch.
-Three years after initial rumors, the device is finally here, squaring up to Apple’s 2022 competition — and these five examples, beating it.
+Wear OS users waited a very long time for the arrival of the Google Pixel Watch.
+Three years after initial rumors, the device finally arrived, squaring up to Apple’s 2022 competition.
+It’s a first-generation device which means it still has some first generation generation kinks, but overall its a promising start to the lineup.
+In these five examples, it even beats out its famous square-shaped competition.

 Integrates with Fitbit